Though we are happy to help assist you via email or by phone (502.272.8433), the questions below are commonly asked by parents and families.

 How often should I communicate?

-Although freshmen are typically eager to be independent, most are still
+Although first-year students are typically eager to be independent, most are still

 anxious for family ties and the security those ties bring.
 This surge